 “A clock, a complication, a conjecture, a theorem, a pattern, a wheel, a pivot, a pendulum.
 The earth’s rotation.”

-“Here is a story,” Reiff said, and telling nothing, disappeared into his alcove.
+“Here is a story.”
+Telling nothing, Reiff disappeared into his alcove.
 He had in his hands, as he issued from the half-light, a clock.
 It was black, but abraded with antiquity to a matte umber.
-The numbers on its face had both a sturdy peasant lumpishness, and a fine, thin grasp at elegance.
+The numbers on its face had both a sturdy peasant lumpishness and a fine, thin grasp at elegance.
 The face was yellowed to amber.
 The hands were stopped at 3:14.
 The clock had a little arched door with a keyhole, and a delicately painted floral design.

 “In Großherzogtum Weimar,” Reiff said.
+He paused.
 He had spoken the name with a great enunciation.
-Gabriel attended.
-Reiff went on.
 “This clock was sold.
 Eighteen forty-five, that was.
 That is all we can say of it.
 Certainly, it was made three hundred years ago, maybe older.”

 Reiff gave him a hard look.
 “The clock is broken.
 So long as this clock has been known, no one has found the part to fix it.
 But a part is nothing.”